docarray/docarray/docs/user_guide/storing/index_weaviate.md

 q = (
     store.build_query()
     .text_search(
-        "world", search_field=None  # Set as None as it is required but has no effect )
+        "world"
-    .find([1, 2])
+    )  # No need to set search_field as it has no effect in hybird search .find([1, 2])
     .limit(2)
     .build()